serverlessworkflow/specification/specification.md

 Consumed event data (payload) and action execution results should be merged into the state data.
 Event and action data filters can be used to give more details about this operation.

-By default, with no data filters specified, when an event is consumed, its entire data section (payload) should be merged to the state data.
-Merging should be applied to the entire state data JSON element.
+By default, with "toStateData" expression specified, when an event is consumed, its entire data section (payload) should be merged deep with the state data object.

-In case of event and action filters, their "toStateData" property can be defined to select a specific element of the state data with which merging should be done against.
-If this element does not exist, a new one should be created first.
+The jq equivalent expression of this is ". * $RESULT" and it should be noted that it deep-merges objects, but does not concatenate slices.

-When merging, the state data element and the data (payload)/action result should have the same type, meaning that you should not merge arrays with objects or objects with arrays etc.
+Note that when merging with jq using either `+` or `*` requires the elements to both have the object type, meaning that you can not merge arrays with objects or objects with arrays etc.

 When merging elements of type object should be done by inserting all the key-value pairs from both objects into a single combined object.
 If both objects contain a value for the same key, the object of the event data/action results